Friday, September 1, 2017

 Towards the Pilbara

-It rained during the night at the Giles Breakaway but thankfully not enough to cause problems for the 53 km dirt drive into Laverton.
-The roads were wet and a little slippery in places but we managed without mishap.
-We both fuelled our 4wd's and used the air compressor at the garage to quickly to pump our tyres back up to road pressures.
+It rained during the night at Giles Breakaway, but thankfully not enough to cause problems on the 53 km dirt track into Laverton.
+The roads were wet and slightly slippery in places, but we managed without mishap.
+We both refuelled our 4WDs and used the air compressor at the garage to quickly pump our tyres back to road pressures.

-We stopped in the BHP run town of Leinster where Ros purchased fruit from the local supermarket.
+We stopped in the BHP-run town of Leinster, where Ros bought fruit from the local supermarket.
 We then headed west and camped at the Peter Denny Lookout.
-The cliffs at this breakaway reminded us of the Giles Breakaway but on a much smaller scale.
-A little later after we arrived we were joined by another van for the evening.
+The cliffs at this breakaway reminded us of Giles Breakaway, but on a much smaller scale.
+A little later, after we arrived, we were joined by another van for the evening.

-Our total distance today was 431 km, with 53 km of dirt.
-At 6:30 we could see lightning off on the horizon and half an hour later it began to rain and did for most of the night.
-We could only estimate about 20 mm.
+Our total distance today was 431 km, including 53 km of dirt roads.
+At 6:30, we saw lightning on the horizon, and half an hour later, it began to rain, continuing for most of the night.
+We estimate about 20 mm.

-The rain had gone by the morning and we have patchy blue sky and all the plants and trees look rejuvenated after last nights rain.
+The rain cleared by morning, leaving a patchy blue sky, and all the plants and trees look rejuvenated after last night's rain.

-We left just after 8:00 for the 33 km drive into the small town of Sandstone.
-What a clean and tidy little town this is.
+We left just after 8:00 for the 33 km drive to the small town of Sandstone.
+It’s a very clean and tidy little town.

 We stopped in Mt Magnet to refuel before continuing north towards Cue.